MichalSzukala/Library-with-SQL-Server/README.md

 # Library-with-SQL-Server
-## Simulation of Book Library connected with SQL Server
+## Simulation of a Book Library connected with an SQL Server

-SQL Server databases to the project are in DB directory
+SQL Server databases to the project are in the DB directory
-- libraryDB is main DB
+- libraryDB is the main DB
-- testDB is dummy DB used for testing purposes
+- testDB is a dummy DB used for testing purposes

-Database Architecture present picture below:
+Database Architecture presents the picture below:

 ![](DB/database.png)